neoighodaro/laravel-early-access/readme.md

 Next, add/update the `MAIL_*` keys in your `.env` file.
 Make sure to include `MAIL_FROM_*` keys as it is required when sending welcome or goodbye emails to subscribers.

-Also you can optionally add the following environment variables to your `.env` file:
+Also, you can optionally add the following environment variables to your `.env` file:

 ```
 EARLY_ACCESS_ENABLED=true